wdporter/acim/text/1-the-meaning-of-miracles/readme.md

 Peace can only be found in doing God’s Will.

-#### commentary
+::: tab Commentary

 :::tip
-(4) By using the world as a substitute for the role God alone would have in our lives, our belief in the spearation from God is re-inforced, and it is this that gave rise to the world of suffering and pain in the first place.
-(Wapnick, FAJ, p.17.)
+(4) By using the world as a substitute for the role God alone would have in our lives, our belief in the spearation from God is reïnforced, and it is this that gave rise to the world of suffering and pain in the first place.
+(Wapnick, F.A.J., p.17.)
 :::
 :::tip
 (4–5) If we truly looked at anything in this world, we would realise that what we thought had given us happiness and joy was really filled with pain.
 (Wapnick, A.V.I., p.265.)